 - Install extra lighting for zoom calls, e.g., a ring lamp behind your computer screen.

-By adding selected pieces of decoration, we can instantly create a welcoming and calming environment.
-Here’re a few ideas.
-Pick whatever appeals to you:
+By adding a few selected items, we can instantly please our senses and create a welcoming and calming environment.
+Here are a few ideas.
+Pick what appeals to you:

 - A pretty vase and a bunch of fresh flowers